AbdulrahmanQasem95/DynamicMapper/README.md

     var fahrenheit: Double?

     mutating func dynamicMapping(mappingType: DynamicMapper.DynamicMappingType) {
-        // nothing to do with model level parameters, Codable will take care of them
+        // nothing to do with model's level parameters, Codable will take care of them
         // unless you want to use custom name
     }
 }